swc4848a/node-capwap/doc/faq.md

 1. cwAcSendCfgUpdReq_vap_downup send Configuration Update Req to AP to downup the SSID if need
 1. cwAcSendCfgUpdReq_vap_me_walled_garden send Configuration Update Req to AP to push the walled garden config if need

-#### Q: AP Config Changes: please mention flow when for example an AP’s LED is turned on or off, an AP radio’s transmit power is changed, etc; please start the flow from user (GUI) and how changed config lands in AP
+#### Q: AP Config Changes: please mention flow when for example an AP’s LED is turned on or off, LED blinking, an AP radio’s transmit power is changed, etc; please start the flow from user (GUI) and how changed config lands in AP

+##### LED truned on or off

 1. user checked Led Off checkbox on platform form